RomRakharb/sunminimart/README.md

 # Sunminimart / ซันมินิมาร์ท

 Sunminimart is my first real project and my first attemp at learning [`iced`](https://iced.rs/), a rust GUI library.
-The project's purpose is to be used in "Sunminimart", a shop owned by my sister(formerly by my mother).
+The project's purpose is to be used in "Sunminimart", a shop owned by my sister (formerly by my mother).

 ## Features

 - Manage inventory
 - Sale frontend
 - Ledger

 ## usage

-1. set `.env` file.
+1. set environment variables.

 ```
   MYSQL_ROOT_PASSWORD=root_password